 - All potential code changes are mapped to tickets prior to acceptance, with the exception of trivial changes and bug fixes.

-- To uphold security, quality and reliability standards, all potential changes submitted by open source contributors must pass an accepting pull requests vetting process prior to submission.
+- To uphold security, quality and reliability standards, all potential changes submitted by open source contributors must pass a help wanted vetting process prior to submission.

 - Clarity and readability of code is enforced through Mattermost style guides.

 - After submission, all proposed changes require at least two code reviews for reliability, quality and system security.